 The apartment that I rented in the center of Mariupol was destroyed, and my parent's apartment also burned down.
 We have nothing left in Mariupol, and there is nothing left of Mariupol.
 95% of the city is simply destroyed.
 And this was done neither by the Armed Forces of Ukraine, nor by Azov, but by the Russian army.

 They put on a show that they were doing us a favor: that they “rescued” and “liberated” us.
 Like, you lived under the Nazis, now it’s hard, but soon you will get electricity, gas, water again.
 But when they started to reconstruct it all, everything began to burn and flood.
-Friends, who get in touch sometimes, told us.
-A short circuit would occur in a house, and it burns again.
-The bodies, barely dug in, began to emerge – floating like along the Ganges.
+We were told this by our friends, who get in touch sometimes.
+A house would have a short circuit, and then it would burn again.
+The bodies, scarcely in the Earth in the first place, began to emerge – floating like along the Ganges.

 After our flight, a plane came from Russia.
 I wear yellow and blue ribbons on my backpack and clothes of Ukrainian brands, I occasionally speak Ukrainian.
-And I hear after me: "benderovite", "fascist", "Uke".
+And I hear after me: “Banderite,” “fascist,” “Uke.”

 While we were staying in the hotel, we went through the consular check and all the bureaucratic procedures.
 The Russians stood in line with us.
 At first they apologized, like: I'm sorry that I'm Russian.
 And I asked this girl from Moscow, why did you leave?